joinbox/ui-components/README.md

 ## YouTubePlayer

-- Replaces DOM element with auto-playing YouTube player on click
+- Replaces DOM element with YouTube player on click
+- Auto-plays video when it's ready
+- Takes YouTube video ID from DOM
+- Loads YouTube API only when needed (on click) and only once (looks for window.YT.Player first)

 HTML:
 ```html